Civil Rights Act of 1968: Legacy

+National Fair Housing Month honors the Fair Housing Act in April, the month of its passage.

 U.S. states

 New York State Human Rights Law

 Extends the protection to marital status and age, aimed to prevent non-racial discrimination.

 Section 236 and 237 of the New York State Property Law

 Further extends the protection to include dwellings with children and mobile home parks.
 That is meant to protect renters and sellers from discriminating based on number of children in a family.
 Currently the Fair Housing Act protects against discrimination of race, color, national origin, religion, sex, familial status, and disability.
 The law applies to all types of housing, rental homes, apartments, condos and houses.
 The only exception to the act is if an owner of a small rental building lives in the same building he lets.
 Since he owns the building and also resides there, he can decide who lives there.

 Violations of the Fair Housing Act

 There are an estimated 2 million cases of housing discrimination each year according to HUD.
 The National Fair Housing Alliance, the largest fair housing non-profit in the country, estimates that number to be closer to 4 million per year, excluding instances of discrimination due to disability or familial status.
 Housing projects have also come under fire by researchers and NGOs alike.
 Housing advocates Elizabeth Julian and Michael Daniel state:

 in addition to the inequality in the actual housing provided to low-income African-American families under the federal programs, the neighborhoods in which they receive assistance are usually subject to various adverse conditions not found in the neighborhoods surrounding the housing units in which whites receive the same assistance.
 The conditions include inferior city-provided facilities and services, little or no new or newer residential housing, large numbers of seriously substandard structures, noxious environmental conditions, substandard or completely absent neighborhood service facilities, high crime rates, inadequate access to job centers, and little or no investment of new capital in the area by public and private entities.